franekfranek/GalileuszSchool/README.md

 Project is: _on hold_

 ## Contact
-franciszekezawadzki@gmail.com - feel free to contact me!
+:envelope: franciszekezawadzki@gmail.com - feel free to contact me!